linode/docs/docs/guides/development/frameworks/appsmith/deploy-appsmith-docker/index.md

 ## How to Manage the Appsmith Instance

-The next few sections give you tools for
+The next sections give you tools for managing your Appsmith instance.
+These can be helpful for keeping instance up to date and for troubleshooting issues with any of the Appsmith services.

 ### Monitoring Processes

 Appsmith has a dedicated web interface for monitoring Appsmith processes, called Supervisor.

 You can access the Supervisor dashboard by navigating in your browser to the Supervisor path, `/supervisor`.
 You can do this locally with `http://localhost/supervisor`.
-Or you can access the Supervisor remotely through your server's domain/IP address, as in, for example `192.0.2.0/supervisor`.
+Or you can access the Supervisor remotely through your server's domain/IP address.
+For example, if your server's IP address is `192.0.2.0`, you could find the Supervisor at `192.0.2.0/supervisor`.

 [![The Appsmith Supervisor page](appsmith-supervisor_small.png)](appsmith-supervisor.png)

 Appsmith uses particular credentials for accessing the Supervisor, and you need to provide these credentials each time you want to access it.
 The credentials are set and stored in the main configuration file discussed above, `stacks/configuration/docker.env`.
-And the file comes with a default username and password you can use or change:
+The file comes with a default username and password (the password being randomly generated) that you can either use or change.
+It is recommended, however, that you change the default password:

 {{< file "stacks/configuration/docker.env" >}}
 # [...]